Ricardovvvv/ECANet/README.md

 | :---- | :----: | :----: | :----:|
 |ECANet-M|58.8|-|93.2|

+# Prerequisites
+This implementation is based on [MMSegmentation](https://github.com/open-mmlab/mmsegmentation).
+Please refer to their repository for installation and dataset preparation.
+The inference speed is tested on single RTX 3090 using the method introduced by [DDRNet](https://github.com/ydhongHIT/DDRNet).

 # Acknowledgement
 * Our implementation is modified based on [MMSegmentation](https://github.com/open-mmlab/mmsegmentation).
 * Latency measurement code is borrowed from the [DDRNet](https://github.com/ydhongHIT/DDRNet).